 Medicaid Telehealth Policy

-Yes, beginning on March 12, 2020, and for the duration of the COVID-19 pandemic, Wisconsin Medicaid will allow telehealth services utilizing interactive synchronous (real-time) technology, including audio-only phone communication, for currently covered services that can be delivered with functional equivalency to the face-to-face service.
+For the duration of the COVID-19 pandemic, Wisconsin Medicaid will allow telehealth services utilizing interactive synchronous (real-time) technology, including audio-only phone communication, for currently covered services that can be delivered with functional equivalency to the face-to-face service.
 This applies to all service areas and all enrolled professional and paraprofessional providers allowable within current ForwardHealth coverage policy, including targeted case management, speech therapy, physical therapy, and occupational therapy.